dtcenter/METplus/docs/Release_Guide/release_steps/update_docker_image_workflow.rst

     * Add the new vX.Y.Z version to the list of versions.

     * For bugfix releases, remove the previous bugfix version, e.g. vX.Y.Z-1.
-      The scheduled runs of this workflow update the Docker Hub 'X.Y-latest' tags.
-      Only the most recent 'vX.Y.Z' bugfix release should be listed to avoid ambiguity when updating 'X.Y-latest' tags.
+      Only the most recent 'vX.Y.Z' bugfix version for each 'vX.Y' release can be listed to avoid ambiguity when updating 'X.Y-latest' tags on Docker Hub.

     * For official releases, remove earlier versions only if their support has ended.